Don’t throw away empty boxes and ribbon spools, instead make this Tin Man with kids that is inspired by the Wizard of Oz.

-The Legends of Oz: Dorothy's Return was released in theaters today.
-Have you seen it yet?
-My kids can't wait to, maybe we will have a chance this weekend.
+The Legends of Oz: Dorothy’s Return was released in theaters today.
+The twins and I are hoping to see it this weekend.

 - Whatever recycled materials you have on hand, we used the following